spacedvoid/connection/connection-api/src/main/markdown/module.md

 (typeSafe as MutableList<*>).clear() // kotlin.TypeCastException: class ListView cannot be cast to class MutableList
 ```

-[snapshot] is a special case; it copies the elements to an immutable collection, with the same type.
+[snapshot] is a special case; it copies the elements to an immutable collection, maintaining the type.

 The following extensions change both the type and kind: